inbn/component-gallery/src/content/rich-text-editor.md

 ### HTML

 HTML is _the_ markup language of the world wide web.
-Underneath the surface, it's what most rich text editors will output and it's also relatively easy to learn.
+If you want precise control over what ends up in the browser, there are some things that you can only achieve through hand-coded HTML.
+If you find the syntax too verbose or slow to write, there are plenty of tools that can speed up the process:

+- [Emmet](https://emmet.io/) lets you type short CSS-selector-like expressions which, when expanded, output HTML syntax.
+It is commonly installed as a text-editor extension.
+- [Haml](http://haml.info/) and [Pug](https://github.com/pugjs/pug) are templating languages which use **indentation** to represent element nesting instead of opening and closing tag pairs.
+They are designed to be cleaner and easier to read than the equivalent HTML.

 ### Markdown

 Markdown is another markup language, but what sets it apart is the readability of its syntax.
 The goal behind markdown is that the formatting can be interpreted even in the original markup.
 It borrows heavily from existing conventions for marking up plain text in emails and online forums. e.g. `_italics_`, `**bold**`, `# Headings`, and starting lines with `>` to indicate a blockquote [^8].
 Its simple design allows it to be converted to many output formats, not just HTML.
-Unfortunately while much of the Markdown syntax is intuitive, there are certain patterns that are definitely _not_: [the syntax for adding a link](https://daringfireball.net/projects/markdown/syntax#link) feels slightly arbitrary and is hard to remember; and adding markup that is not covered by Markdown’s syntax [requires the use of HTML](https://daringfireball.net/projects/markdown/syntax#html).
 See also: [Textile](https://textile-lang.com/), a precursor to Markdown with some syntax in common.

+Unfortunately, while much of the Markdown syntax is intuitive, there are certain patterns that are definitely _not_: [the syntax for adding a link](https://daringfireball.net/projects/markdown/syntax#link) feels slightly arbitrary and is hard to remember; and adding markup that is not covered by Markdown’s syntax [requires the use of HTML](https://daringfireball.net/projects/markdown/syntax#html).

 ## Conclusion